 Deep brain stimulation

-Patients likely to respond better with surgery
+Which patients are likely to respond better with surgery?

 Shorter duration of surgery